 Want to throw your friends or family an engagement party without hosting the gala event of the season?
 While celebrating this joyous occasion is fun and exciting, parties like these can often get expensive.
 If you're looking for engagement party ideas on a budget, try these tips for a simple and chic event.

 Invitations & Guest List

-If you want to throw a welcoming, easygoing party, decor doesn't need to be a budget-buster.
+If you want to throw a welcoming, easygoing engagement party, decor doesn't need to be a budget-buster.
 Hang a few string lights across your patio or in your living room.
 Purchase a flower arrangement for the entry way.
 Perhaps make a chalkboard sign or two.
 If you are a big fan of DIY, you could always find a cheap, but statement-making project like this heart balloon backdrop (below).